 Study rooms may be reserved in advance or checked out on a walk-in basis if available.

 “Zoom Room” for Attending Synchronous Online Classes

 We know it can be hard to find a place to attend your Zoom classes.
 We are temporarily using our library classroom (upstairs in L3711) as a Zoom Room for students attending synchronous online classes.

 Research Assistance (Reference Instruction)

-You can get help from a librarian over the phone, by email, and through chat.
+Librarians are available in person at the Reference Desk Monday thru Friday.
+You can also get help from a librarian over the phone, by email, through chat, and by Zoom appointment.
 The chat service is available 24 hours a day.
 Normandale librarians answer chats when possible; all other chats are answered by other librarians in our chat co-operative.

 Borrowing from Other Libraries (Interlibrary Loan)

 Need something we don't have?
 We may be able to borrow it for you from another library.
 When possible, articles you request through Interlibrary Loan will be emailed to you at your Normandale email address.
 Books you request through Interlibrary Loan will be sent to the Normandale Library.
 We will notify you by email when a book you requested from another library is available for pickup at the library.
 Book requests may take longer to be available due to some libraries' shortened hours.
 See our Interlibrary Loan page for more information on how Interlibrary Loan works.

 Library Course-Integrated Instruction

 In fall 2021, librarians are available to teach online and in person.
 To schedule library instruction, and for all other instruction-related questions, faculty should email David Vrieze-Daniels.
 Librarians are available to teach day, evening, and weekend classes and can accommodate both synchronous and asynchronous instruction methods.